A simple scientific research on Hemp oil, use and properties, and our tips of this unique oil.

 - small plants that form a bush more suitable for therapeutic purposes as they are rich in non-narcotic cannabidiols (CBD) and rich in tetrahydrocannabinol (THC).
 CBD and THC are cannabinoids, a class of structurally related terpenophenolic compounds contained in all parts of the male and female plants of cannabis sativa, and especially in the large leaves.
 In particular, tetrahydrocannabinol (THC), contained up to 14-25% in the resin and 60% in the oil, has a psychoactive effect; in comparable qualities there are also cannabinols and cannabidiols (CBD), which do not have the psychoactive effects of THC.

-Hemp oil: how it is obtained and which one to use
+How it is obtained and which hemp oil to use

 There are several ways to extract the oil from the hemp plant.
 The three most common are extraction with carbon dioxide, that with solvent (ethanol), and the technique of cold pressing (usually used for seed oil).
 If hemp grown to high quality standards is used in these methods, the result should be a clear oil.